k0l1ka/Yahoo-problem/README.md

-This is a project in Numerical Optimization course at MIPT.
+This is a project in Numerical Optimization.

-Statistically Preconditioned Accelerated Gradient Method for Distributed Optimization ( ed in https://drive.google.com/file/d/17_6sicgDLYjKShyRFtDZ_BemTm3oqe74/view?usp=sharing was implemented and analized in this work.
+Statistically Preconditioned Accelerated Gradient Method for Distributed Optimization (described in article  https://drive.google.com/file/d/17_6sicgDLYjKShyRFtDZ_BemTm3oqe74/view?usp=sharing) was implemented and analized in this work.

-More details may be found in the poster.
+More details may be found in the Poster.